RayOInTech/Wireshark_Packet_Analysis_Toolkit/README.md

 - The notation here helps for locating different HTTPS packets that are not within the listed IP address of (172.18.0.27).
 Additionally, it filters the ports of HTTP and HTTPS as well.

+In this lab, Wireshark was efficiently used to analyze network traffic, helping to gain insights into the detection of potential security vulnerabilities.
+Examining communication patterns and protocol behavior, helped demonstrate the importance of packet analysis.

+Furthermore, it helped reinforce common core networking concepts, such as analyzing packet structure, traffic flow, and threat detection.

+This project not only solidified my technical skills but also provided a deeper understanding of how network analysis contributes to maintaining a secure and efficient IT environment in response to different incident response scenarios.